gogojjh/aruco_ros/README.md

     f. $ sudo make install
     The install location /usr/local should be remember for future use.

-3. Download an aruco marker/ aApril tag and print it.
+3. Download an aruco marker/ April tag and print it.

 4. Follow the following steps
     a. $ cd catkin_ws/src
     b. clone this repository  https://github.com/shashankvkt/aruco_ros
     c. $ source /opt/ros/YOUR_DISTRIBUTION/setup.bash